top of page

 • Mental health struggles.

 Like physical pain, these emotional and mental injuries are signals.
-They’re our body, heart or mind telling us that something needs attention.
-Ignoring them, pushing through or pretending they don’t exist changes nothing.
-Acknowledging them, listening carefully and taking small, deliberate steps is how recovery begins.
+They’re our body, heart, or mind telling us that something needs attention.
+Ignoring them, pushing through, or pretending they don’t exist changes nothing.
+Acknowledging them, listening carefully, and taking small, deliberate steps is how recovery begins.

 For physical injuries, healing might mean gentle movement, rest, or physiotherapy.
 For emotional or mental injuries, it could be journalling, therapy, honest conversations, self-compassion, or simply being kind to yourself.
-I love the saying “We would not allow others to talk to us the way we talk to ourselves”.
+I love the saying “We would not allow others to talk to us the way we talk to ourselves.”

 Every small victory matters.
 A day when the pain is less sharp, a moment of self-kindness, a new perspective gained.
 These are signs of progress and reminders that growth isn’t always dramatic or fast.
-It’s often subtle, gradual and cumulative.
-Suddenly we feel better though its been a journey getting there.
+It’s often subtle, gradual, and cumulative.
+Suddenly we feel better, though it’s been a journey getting there.

 The Injury as the First Step

 I’ve come to realise that an injury, whether physical, mental, or emotional, isn’t the start of a journey at all.
 It is actually about awareness and the first stage of rehabilitation.
-It’s the moment your system says:“Hold on a minute.
+It’s the moment your system says: “Hold on a minute.
 Pause.
 Check in.
 Something needs attention.”

 It’s an invitation to look back and reflect and ask: